-This course builds on the foundational themes established in REL100 by continuing the exploration of vocation and the search for meaning in Christianity and in other world religions.
+This course builds on the foundational themes established in RLN 100 by continuing the exploration of vocation and the search for meaning in Christianity and in other world religions.
 Particular emphasis will be given to religion in public discourse, pluralism, and interreligious dialogue.
 Critical reading and inquiry will be fostered through course assignments and activities.

-Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), RLN100(Religion, Vocation, and the Search for Meaning I)